vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "Vision without execution is just hallucination." - Henry Ford
 - "Find your passion and let it guide you." - Unknown

-## Persistence and Determination - V1

-- "The journey of a thousand miles begins with a single step." - Lao Tzu

 ## Mindfulness and Presence - V

 - "Sometimes the best thing you can do is not think, not wonder, not imagine, not obsess.
 Just breathe, and have faith that everything will work out for the best." - Unknown